RadekRo/til/react/target-attribute-of-an-event-contructor.md

-# Target attribute of an Event constructor
+# Target attribute of an event constructor

 Thanks to the target attribute you can pass the event values or other elements to the called function.